-When using the trade off process, the government must expressly state in the solicitation all agency proposal evaluation factors and significant subfactors that will impact the contract award and their relative importance.
+When using the trade off process and best value approach, the government must expressly state in the solicitation all agency proposal evaluation factors and significant subfactors that will impact the contract award and their relative importance.

 Also, the government’s solicitation shall include whether all of the proposal evaluation factors other than cost or price, when combined, are treated as significantly more important than, approximately equal to, or significantly less important than cost or price.
 See FAR Part 15.

-The trade off process in the federal government best value procurement system is designed to allow the agency to award to an offeror whose price is not the lowest.
+The trade off process in the federal government best value contracting system is designed to allow the agency to award to an offeror whose price is not the lowest.
 The agency, however, must justify its decisions in writing.
 This means that the contracting officer file must show some level of explanation for the source selection decision.
 During a bid protest, courts will not second-guess the government unless the source selection record is unreasonable or violates procurement law.

 - If government selection officials reasonably look at proposals as being essentially equal technically, price can be a determining factor in making the selection and award, notwithstanding that the evaluation criteria assigned price less importance than technical factors.